wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 </details>

 ### Import & Validate
-This function is [Invoke-WTValidateAzureADGroup][function-validate], which you can access from my GitHub.
+This function is [Invoke-WTValidateSubscription][function-validate], which you can access from my GitHub.

 This imports JSON definitions of subscriptions, or imports subscription objects via a parameter, and validates these against a set of criteria.